derek2403/grand-theft-aptos/README.md

 2. **Blockchain-Powered Economy**
    Aptos serves as the backbone of our in-game currency and asset ownership.
 It’s lightning-fast, ensuring seamless transactions, and robust enough to handle complex interactions between numerous AI agents and players.

-3. **On-Chain Randomness**
+3. **Randomness API**
-   Each in-game day, we apply on-chain randomization to redistribute or modify the in-game currency and events.
+   Each in-game day, we apply Aptos randomization to redistribute or modify the in-game currency and events.
 This simulates real-world unpredictability, ensuring no two playthroughs feel the same.

 4. **Sponsored Transactions & Web2 Logins**
    To reduce friction, we allow players to log in using Google or Apple accounts, and all gas fees are sponsored so that interacting with the blockchain happens seamlessly in the background.